rabbikazmi/floatfolio/README.md

 this was made with the help of https://jams.hackclub.com/batch/webOS tutorial!

+And was inspired by a WebOS project i came upon on codedex!

 the icons were taken from pinterest!

 the spotify playlist belongs to me!